awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_11_Lab1_Ex2_Validate_DLP_policy.md

 1. Switch to the Client 1 VM (**LON-CL1**), in which you should still be logged into Microsoft 365 as Holly Dickson (**holly@M365xZZZZZZ.onmicrosoft.com)** with a password of `XBo8MZiKFTstB6G`.

 2. You will now send an email from Holly to Alex; the email will contain US Social Security numbers.
-In **Microsoft Edge**, the **Outlook on the web** tab should still be open for Holly.
-Select the **Outlook on the web** tab.
-If not open a browser to `https://portal.office.com`, make sure you are signed-in as Holly Dickson and select **Outlook**.
+Return to **Outlook** `https://outlook.office.com/`.

-3. In the upper left corner of the screen, select **New message**.
+3. In the upper left corner of the screen, select **New mail**.

 4. In the message pane that appears on the right-side of the screen, enter the following information: